 The Authority services loans for USDE and earns a monthly fee based on the number of borrowers serviced and the loan status for the borrowers.
 Additional loans are allocated to all servicers with USDE servicing contracts based on performance metrics measured during the year.
-Loan servicing fees earned pursuant to the USDE contracts has increased in each of the three years ending June 30, 2020 due to an increase in the number of borrowers served.
+Loan servicing fees earned pursuant to the USDE contracts has increased in each of the three years ending June 30, 2021 due to an increase in the number of borrowers served.

 Interest expense: The Authority funded the origination or acquisition of student loans by periodically issuing bonds and notes.
-The approximate \$35,159,000 decrease in bonds and notes outstanding during the year ended June 30, 2020 was accompanied by a decrease in the weighted average cost of funds to 1.78% as of June 30, 2020, compared to a 3.40% cost of funds at June 30, 2019, and led to an decrease in interest expense for the year ended June 30, 2020.
+The approximate \$28,537,000 decrease in bonds and notes outstanding during the year ended June 30, 2021 was accompanied by a decrease in the weighted average cost of funds to 0.99% as of June 30, 2021, compared to a 1.78% cost of funds at June 30, 2020, and led to a decrease in interest expense for the year ended June 30, 2021.
+The approximate \$35,159,000 decrease in bonds and notes outstanding during the year ended June 30, 2020 was accompanied by a decrease in the weighted average cost of funds to 1.78% as of June 30, 2020, compared to a 3.40% cost of funds at June 30, 2019, and led to a decrease in interest expense for the year ended June 30, 2020.
 The approximate \$46,670,000 decrease in bonds and notes outstanding during the year ended June 30, 2019, was more than offset by an increase in the weighted average cost of funds to 3.40% as of June 30, 2019, compared to a 2.88% cost of funds at June 30, 2018, and led to an increase in interest expense for the year ended June 30, 2019.
-The approximate \$53,448,000 decrease in bonds and notes outstanding during the year ended June 30, 2019.
-The approximate \$53,448,000 decrease in bonds and notes outstanding during the year ended June 30, 2018, was more than offset by an increase in the weighted average cost of funds at outstanding during the year ended June 30, 2018, was more than offset by an increase in the weighted average cost of funds at June 30, 2018, compared to a 1.83% cost of funds at June 30, 2017, and led to an increase in interest expense for the year ended June 30, 2018, compared to a 1.83% cost of funds at June 30, 2017, and led to an increase in interest expense for the year ended June 30, 2018, compared to a 1.83% cost of funds at June 30, 2017, and led to an increase in interest expense for the year ended June 30, 2018, compared to a 1.83% cost of funds at June 30, 2017, and led to an increase in interest expense for the year ended June 30, 2018.

-Net interest margin for the year ended June 30, 2020, of approximately \$3,219,000 resulted from a significant decrease in loan interest income partially offset by a decrease in interest expense and represents a decrease of approximately \$897,000.
-Net interest margin for the year ended June 30, 2019, of approximately \$4,116,000 resulted from an increase in interest expense coupled with a decrease in interest income and represents a decrease of approximately \$430,000.
-Net interest margin for the year ended June 30, 2018, of approximately \$4,546,000 resulted from an increase in interest expense coupled with an increase in interest income and represents a decrease of approximately \$4,546,000 resulted from an increase in interest expense coupled with an increase in interest income and represents and represents an increase of \$535,000.
+Net interest margin for the year ended June 30, 2021, of approximately \$2,640,000, represents a decrease of approximately \$579,000 from the prior year, which is the result of a significant decrease in loan interest income partially offset by a decrease in interest expense.
+Net interest margin for the year ended June 30, 2020, of approximately \$3,219,000, represents a decrease of approximately \$897,000 from the prior year, which is the result of a significant decrease in loan interest income partially offset by a decrease in interest expense.
+Net interest margin for the year ended June 30, 2019, of approximately \$4,116,000 resulted from an increase in interest expense coupled with a decrease in interest income and represents a decrease of approximately \$430,000 from the prior year.

-Other operating revenues is comprised primarily of loan servicing fees and increased by approximately \$2,697,000 and \$2,549,000 for the years ended June 30, 2020 and June 30, 2019, respectively, due to increases in the number of borrowers serviced under the Authority's loan servicing agreement with the Department of Education, offset in part by lower fees earned from its FFEL portfolio due to decreases in the number of borrowers serviced in both years.
+Other operating revenues is comprised primarily of loan servicing fees and increased by approximately \$2,598,000 and \$2,697,000 for the years ended June 30, 2021 and June 30, 2020, respectively, due to increases in the number of borrowers serviced under the Authority's loan servicing agreement with the Department of Education, offset in part by lower fees earned from its FFEL portfolio due to decreases in the number of borrowers serviced in both years.